EVENTS

 Aus der Serie “In der Bedeutung gefangen”

-From the Serie “Caught in the Meaning”
+From the series “Caught in the Meaning”

 “Heftige Begierde”, 2014, Acrylic, oil on canvas, 150 x 240 cm

-Aus der Serie “Helm”
+Aus der Serie “Helm/Kopf”

-From the Serie “Helmet”
+From the series “Helmet/Head”

 “Blue Head”, 1994, Oil, acrylic, cartonage on canvas, 115 x 90 cm